NXT Women's North American Championship

 The NXT Women's North American Championship is a women's professional wrestling championship created and promoted by the American promotion WWE.
 It is the secondary women's championship of the company's development brand, NXT.
+The current champion is Zaria, who is in her first reign.
+She won the title by defeating Tatum Paxley on the June 9, 2026, episode of NXT.

 Established on April 6, 2024, it was the first secondary women's championship in company history and the inaugural champion was Kelani Jordan.
-The current champion is Blake Monroe, who is in her first reign.
-She won the title by defeating Zaria, who defended the title on behalf of an injured Sol Ruca, at Halloween Havoc on October 25, 2025.
+In August 2026, the WWE Women's Speed Championship was unified into the NXT Women's North American Championship.

 History

 At Stand & Deliver on April 6, 2024, the WrestleMania week event for WWE's developmental brand NXT, the NXT Women's North American Championship was announced by NXT General Manager Ava, subsequently marking the first secondary championship for women in company history.
 During Week 2 of the Spring Breakin' special of NXT on April 30, Ava announced that the inaugural champion would be crowned from a six-woman ladder match at Battleground on June 9, 2024.
 To determine the participants, there was a combine, and the top 12 names that impressed competed in qualifying matches.
 The six winners of each qualifier then advanced to the ladder match.
 On the May 7 episode of NXT, Ava announced that Sol Ruca, Thea Hail, Jaida Parker, Brinley Reece, Michin (from SmackDown), Fallon Henley, Lash Legend, Ivy Nile (from Raw), Izzi Dame, Kelani Jordan, Tatum Paxley, and Wren Sinclair advanced to the qualifiers.
 Jordan, Ruca, Legend, Henley, Parker, and Michin advanced to the ladder match, which Jordan won to become the inaugural champion.

+On the December 16, 2025, episode of NXT, reigning champion Blake Monroe defended the NXT Women's North American Championship against Thea Hail.
+A legitimate unplanned finish occurred, as Monroe was supposed to retain the title.
+During a pinfall by Hail, Monroe was supposed to kick out but did not get her shoulder up in time and the referee counted the pin, naming Hail the winner, causing confusion to both Hail and Monroe, as well as WWE's production team.
+It was reported that this affected WWE's creative for several wrestlers that was planned for the next couple of weeks, as WWE had already done tapings for the holidays, with adjustments being made immediately.

+At Heatwave on August 30, 2026, the WWE Women's Speed Championship was unified into the NXT Women's North American Championship.
+At the event, which forwent the Speed title's five-minute time limit rule, reigning Women's North American Champion Zaria defeated Women's Speed Champion Wren Sinclair and Kali Armstrong in a Winner Takes All triple threat match to unify the titles, with the Women's Speed Championship immediately retired.
+Although Sinclair was recognized as the final Women's Speed Champion, on the following episode of NXT, general manager Robert Stone allowed Zaria to choose which title she wanted to keep and she chose the North American.